-Once you log in to the DSPS website and begin the Wisconsin Statutes and Administrative Code Examination there is a three month window for completion.
+Once you log in to the Wisconsin Department of Safety and Professional Services website and begin the Wisconsin Statutes and Administrative Code Examination there is a three month window for completion.

-When you're ready to apply for your credential you can download a copy of the application form from the DSPS website.
+When you're ready to apply for your credential you can download a copy of the application form from the Wisconsin Department of Safety and Professional Services website.
 There is a $75 fee for the certification as well as a $75 fee for the Wisconsin Statutes and Administrative Code Examination; if you've already passed this exam you won't have to pay the fee again.

 Besides your personal information you'll need to submit the following forms:

 - Wisconsin Statutes and Rules Examination results